multinettt/ARC9_BOCW/README.md

 # ARC9 BOCW

 Welcome to the main guthib page of ARC9 BOCW.
 Here you can easily navigate between the different weapon class repositories.
-Do not clone this repo its empty.
+Do not clone this repository.
+It is filled with junk left over from prior bad git practice.

-As of now the arsenal has reached **90%** completion.
-The remaining classes left to do are **Special DLC and Launchers**.
+As of now the arsenal has reached **97%** completion.
+The remaining class left to do is **Launchers**.

 ## [BOCW Shared Content](https://github.com/multinettt/ARC-9_BOCW_Shared_Content) is required.